kushal147-design/kushal147-design/README.md

 - 👀 I’m interested in UI/UX Research & Designing
 - 🌱 I’m currently designated as Lead Interaction Designer
 - 💞️ I’m looking to collaborate on Design Templates
-- 📫 Reach me through my MailId-singhkushal881@gmail.com
+- 📫 Shoot your mail right here-singhkushal881@gmail.com

 <!---
 kushal147-design/kushal147-design is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.